 3. Pursue a full course of study and make normal progress towards the completion of your degree.
 If for any reason, you are unable to be enrolled full-time in your program, please contact OIA immediately.
 An F-1 student who fails to maintain a full course of study without the approval of OIA is not maintaining proper F1 status and is not eligible for the pre-departure or pre-transfer grace period.

-4. Online courses: You may only take up to 3 credits of online courses to maintain your full-time status requirement.
+4. Online courses: Only 3 credits of online courses count toward maintaining your full-time status requirement.

 5. Extensions: A program extension can only be granted under special circumstances.
 If you are having any difficulties in your academic program, please contact OIA as soon as possible.